enewbury/workstation/README.md

 sudo apt install ansible
 curl https://raw.githubusercontent.com/enewbury/workstation/main/install.sh | bash
 ```
 Note: the above script isn't working exactly out of the box, but next time I run this on a clean install, I'll track down where it's going wrong.
+It's only a few lines, so feel free to run the steps manually.

 ## Features
 - RCM for dotfiles